Junior Showmanship - a Melbourne Initiative

 Dog Exhibitor Certificate Royal Melbourne Show 1934

 The panel of 3 judges included the famous Mr J.W.
-Marples F.Z.S (Fellow of the Zoological Society) of England whose books are still in great demand.
+Marples F.Z.S (Fellow of the Zoological Society) of England.
+Mr J. W. Marples was the eldest son of the great Mr Theo Marples, whose books are still in great demand.
+Mr Theo Marples founded the English publication 'Our Dogs' in 1894.
 Seldom did Australia enjoy the presence of such celebrities when one considers they would have had to travel by boat for a month each way.
-His presence at the Royal Show 1948 was well anticipated and well publicized.
+Mr J.W.
+Marples' presence at the Royal Show 1948 was well anticipated and well publicized.
 To give you some idea of the hype, some 11 years before when he visited USA, the 'Syracus Sports Journal' 19th February 1937 carried this report written by Dan Parker:

 'More interesting to me than the kyoodles themselves are the colourful characters one encounters there.
 Like Chihuahuas they are a breed apart.
 Who, for instance, finding himself suddenly blinded by the dazzling effulgence of Vinton Plushbottom Breeze's canary-coloured block-striped vest, could mistake that eminent canine jurist for the Spaniel Solomon he is?
 Or fail to become kennel conscious in the presence of Mr J.W Marples F.Z.S. of England.
 Man and boy, Mr Marples has been judging exhibiting, handling and writing about dogs longer than any man living.
 In fact he was an old man at the bow-wow business when Hector's great, great, grand-father was still only a glint in an Airedale's eye.
 The Westminster Kennel Club has Mr Marples as one of its distinguished guests at 61st Championship Show at Madison Square Garden.